cybersafe-dev/cybersafety-tool/content/survey.md

         - answer: Strongly disagree
     - statement: I use technology to communicate respectfully and safely with my colleagues.
       responses:
         - answer: Strongly agree
         - answer: Agree
+        - answer: Neutral
+        - answer: Disagree
+        - answer: Strongly disagree
+    - statement: "My school has a culture of positively using online platforms and tools to communicate with each other. "
+      responses:
+        - answer: Strongly agree
+        - answer: Agree